 - Box Office Bomb: Cost $6.5million to make; rentals bumped revenue up to $4.5million.

-- California Doubling: The whole film is shot in Spain.
-This is a particularly unfortunate case of California Doubling as Spain looks absolutely nothing like the snowy Ardennes forest of Belgium.
+- California Doubling: The whole film was shot in Spain.
+This is a particularly unfortunate case of California Doubling as Spain looks absolutely nothing like the snowy Ardennes forest of Luxembourg and Belgium.

 - Deleted Scene: According to The Other Wiki there are a couple of scenes that were deleted from specific versions of the movie.
 The one scene that was completely deleted from VHS and DVD releases has Hessler getting shot at by a young boy who was then captured.
 The boy's father shows up and begs for mercy.
 Naturally, the boy was spared, but the father was executed.

 - It must have been some versions of the DVD as the widescreen version seems to include the scene.

 - Disowned Adaptation: Sort of; Dwight D. Eisenhower hated the movie so much that he disapproved it in a press conference.
 Many veteran associations also denounced it.

 - Fake Nationality: Robert Shaw is the only English-speaking member of the German side of the cast to portray a German.
 The rest are all played by real Germans.

 - In Memoriam: The film's dedication credits statement states: "This picture is dedicated to the one million men who fought in this great battle of World War II".

 - Uncredited Role: Dino De Laurentiis apparently helped produce, but is uncredited.

 Trivia / Battle of the Bulge